curateteaching/digitalpedagogy/keywords/network.md

 People often associate the term network with infrastructure, but here we tackle the importance of the term as used for learning in the context of digital pedagogy and the social web.
 Networks can facilitate and expand the acquisition of knowledge, opening learning to a world beyond the immediate environment through connection.
 But key considerations should be made when thinking about the network as a learning portal:  What may be the differences between a community versus a network?
 How does networked learning differ from connectivism?
 What is distinct about physical/analog vs digital networks?
 As social media has leant us powerful new tools to inquire with, to connect with (or to simply watch each other with), we take account of the pedagogical use of such tools in order to design inspired and empowered learning environments.

 ### Communities vs. Networks
-As Wenger and Traynor have made clear, while communities are networks in the sense that they involve connections among members, not all networks are communities (of practice).
+As Wenger and Trayner have made clear, while communities are networks in the sense that they involve connections among members, not all networks are communities (of practice).
 The network refers to the set of relationships, personal interactions, and connections among participants, viewed as a set of nodes and links, with its affordances for information flows and helpful linkages.
 A community of practice entails a shared domain as a source of identification.
 “This identity creates a sense of commitment to the community as a whole, not just connections to a few linking nodes.”
 (Wenger, 191)  Wenger further adds that network emphasizes connectivity, while a community emphasizes identity, although the two usually coexist.
 As Howard Rheingold puts it, “the difference between an online social network and a community has to do with the quality, continuity, and degree of commitment in the relationship between members.”
 (163) George Siemens goes one step further by suggesting that communities can be considered nodes within a network.
 In harnessing the power of the digital network for the sake of teaching and learning, one makes use of a complex lattice of relationships, nodes, links and associations, facilitating interaction via a form of connectivity that drives both discovery and sharing.
 As an example, the Personal Learning Network (PLN) is a vibrant, ever-evolving and flexible group of connections.
 In addition, the hashtag is a digital tool that pays tribute to the network.
 In developing our own curation of this keyword network, we relied on our own PLNs to crowdsource our initial ideas and build a comprehensive reading list (Bali and Zamora).

 ### Networked Learning vs. Connectivism